 Step #1: Select Predictive Text in the Keyboard Preferences

-If you are an Android user, you will have to go over your settings first.
+If you are an Android user, you must review your settings first.
+Go like this:

 If you are an iOS user, these are the steps you would need to follow:

 Step #2: Launch Facebook and Touch the Type Area

 You will have to launch the Facebook app and touch either the “search bar or “Comment” below a post or the “What’s on your mind?” feature for your keyboard to pop up.